 This means that you would earn $8.37 in your first month with daily compounding.
 In comparison, monthly compounding would have earned you $8.33 in your first month.
 By compounding daily instead of monthly, you would earn an extra $0.04 in one month on a $1,000 investment.
 While the difference between daily and monthly compounding may seem small, it can have a big impact over time.
 The more often interest is compounded, the faster your account balance will grow.
 The longer you let your investment grow with a longer time period, the larger the effect that compounding will have.

 When you're saving or investing money, it's important to understand the difference between the nominal interest rate and the effective interest rate.
 The nominal interest rate is the stated rate.
 It does not take into account the effect of compounding.
 The effective interest rate is the actual rate of return that you receive, taking into account compounding.
-It's often called the effective annual rate (EAR).
+It's often called the annual percentage yield (APY) or effective annual rate (EAR).

 The effective interest rate is always higher than the nominal interest rate.
 That's because with compounding, you're not only receiving interest on your original principal, but also on the accumulated interest from previous periods.